 Most babies who become infected can be treated successfully and will make a full recovery.

-But even with the best medical care, the infection can sometimes cause life-threatening complications and, in some cases, death.
+But even with the best medical care, the infection can sometimes cause life-threatening complications, such as sepsis or meningitis.

-Rarely, GBS can cause infection in the mother – for example, in the womb or urinary tract or, more seriously, an infection that spreads through the blood, causing symptoms to develop throughout the whole body (sepsis).
+Rarely, GBS can cause infection in the mother.
+For example, in the womb or urinary tract or, more seriously, sepsis.

 Preventing early-onset GBS infection